We are currently recruiting for the following role:

-- In vivo research and significant post-doctoral experience, or equivalent.
+- Vaccines/biologics research and development (preferably post-licensure) and significant post-doctoral experience, or industry equivalent.

 - Proven experience in reviewing scientific publications and manuscripts.

-- Proven ability to prioritise and plan workload to meet multiple and/or tight deadlines without compromising quality or working relationships.
+- Experience of prioritising and planning workload to meet multiple and/or tight deadlines without compromising quality or working relationships.

 The successful candidate will be subject to security checks.

-Please ensure you include a copy of your CV and a covering letter explaining how you meet the criteria listed in the person specification.
+Please ensure you include a copy of your CV and a covering letter.
+Your cover letter should outline and explain how you meet the criteria listed in the person specification for this position.